-To encourage protection of natural environmental features which are located on private land.
+To encourage protection of natural environmental features which are located on both public and private land.

 To maintain, or where necessary, to develop corridors or linkages between natural environmental features to maintain or enhance the natural habitat of the municipality.